KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

 I used my favorite language, Clojure, and quickly arrived at the correct solution, but many of these coding exercise sites have time constraints, and the idiomatic Clojure was too slow.

 What follows is how you take beautiful Clojure, and accelerate it when needed.
-(NB: Only do this for hot paths, do not take this as general Clojure style advice.)
+(NB: Only do this for hot paths, this is not general Clojure style advice.)
 All the code is available [here](https://github.com/KingMob/clojure-trie-performance).

 ## A Clojure Performance Journey

 For those who don't recall, tries are specialized data structures that excel at storing data with common prefixes (e.g., words).
 Conceptually, it's a tree, where each node represents part of the prefix, and the complete path to a terminal node represents the data.

-<img src="/img/Clojure-trie-example.svg" style="width: 50%; margin: 0 auto; display: block">
+For a list of English words, the most straightforward implementation is a tree of nodes, where each node (other than the top) has a letter, a `terminal` flag to indicate whether the node is the last letter in a word, and an array of 26 pointers to other nodes, representing the alphabet.
+(Various optimizations exist to compress long chains, but we will focus on this implementation for now.)

-In this example, you can see a trie storing the words: ale, all, alley, are, art, at, and ate.
+In this diagram, you can see a representation of a trie storing the words: a, ale, all, alley, are, art, at, and ate.
 (Terminal nodes are tinted.)

-For a list of English words, the most straightforward implementation is a tree, where each node (other than the top) has a letter, a `terminal` flag to indicate whether the node is the last letter in a word, and an array of 26 pointers to other nodes, representing the alphabet.
-(Various optimizations exist to compress long chains, but we will focus on this implementation for now.)
+<img src="/img/Clojure-trie-example.svg" style="width: 50%; margin: 0 auto; display: block">

 ## Solutions

 #### Standard data structures

 Here's the basic implementation.
-It has the major trie functions to add a new word, and count the number of words beginning with a prefix.
+It has functions that add new words, locate the partial subtree with a given prefix, and count the number of words beginning with a prefix.
 In this example, `db` is a series of nested hash-maps, and the `:*` key indicates the node is terminal.

 ```clojure
 (defn add [db name]